 Many people who own a car have let their friends or family members drive their vehicle at some point.
-What happens if someone else drives your car and gets into an accident in California?
-If the person who borrows the car is in an accident, it can create problems in addition to the regular challenges of navigating a car accident claim.
+What happens if someone else is driving your car and gets into an accident in California?
+You may face legal and financial consequences that extend far beyond the typical challenges of navigating a car accident claim.
+Understanding your rights and responsibilities is crucial in managing the situation effectively and protecting your financial interests.

-Similar legal and insurance considerations apply when you borrow someone else’s car, so it’s important to understand the insurance coverage and liability involved.
+Similar legal and insurance considerations apply when you borrow someone else’s car, so it’s important to understand the insurance coverage and liability involved in these arrangements.

 California’s Comparative Fault Standard

 Personal injury claims, including car accidents, use a comparative fault or negligence standard in California.
+California law states that car insurance follows the car, not the driver, affecting liability in accidents, but determining fault is key to understanding who is liable after someone else wrecks your car.
 Essentially, this rule says that more than one person can be responsible for the accident and that each person’s compensation for damages will be decreased by their percentage of fault.
 California is a ‘fault’ state, meaning the driver who caused the accident is responsible for damages.
 The comparative fault process is used to determine fault in car accidents by investigating the circumstances and assigning responsibility.
 This fault rule is demonstrated in the example below:

-Sarah lends her car to her brother Mike for the day.
-While driving, Mike gets into an accident when another driver runs a red light and hits the car.
+Jennifer lends her car to her cousin David for the day.
+While driving, David gets into an accident when another driver runs a red light and hits the car.
 Initially, it appears the other driver will be found completely at fault for the accident.
-However, upon investigation, it was discovered that Mike was texting while driving and didn’t notice the other car approaching the intersection in time to take evasive action.
+However, upon investigation, it was discovered that David was speeding and didn’t notice the other car approaching the intersection in time to take evasive action.

-The other driver is 70% at fault for running the red light, and Mike is 30% at fault for distracted driving.
-The judge awarded $15,000 in legal damages based on the determined fault, but that amount is reduced by Mike’s percentage of fault, so the actual compensation received is $10,500.
+The other driver is 70% at fault for running the red light, and David is 30% at fault for reckless driving.
+The judge awarded $15,000 in legal damages based on the determined fault, but that amount is reduced by David’s percentage of fault, so the actual compensation received is $10,500.

 What to Know About Car Insurance After an Accident

 Car insurance companies are for-profit businesses.
 They want to make money, which means cutting costs.
 When an insurer offers you a settlement amount, it is almost always lower than what is needed.
-Consider this carefully before agreeing to a settlement offer from an insurance company.
+Consider this carefully before agreeing to a settlement offer from an insurance company, especially when the accident involves complex liability issues related to someone else driving your car.

 Understandably, you would want your property damage addressed as quickly as possible after a friend or family member gets in an accident in your car.
 However, accepting a subpar offer can cause more harm than good.
-Speaking with an attorney before you agree to anything can ensure your best interests are considered in negotiations.
+Speaking with an attorney before you agree to anything can ensure your best interests are considered in negotiations and help you understand your liability and potential financial consequences.

 Also, be aware that, even though you may not have been at the scene of the accident, it is important to gather evidence as soon as possible.
+Gathering information, such as the driver’s insurance details and witness statements, can help establish fault and support personal injury claims.
 This includes obtaining witness statements, photos or videos, and a police report.
+Ensure everyone is safe and call emergency services if needed after a car crash in California.
+Collect information and photos from the scene of the accident in California.
+You should also document the accident scene and keep records of all communications with your insurer.
 Seeking immediate medical attention is also important, and keeping medical records can serve as crucial evidence for any injuries or damages.
 You should contact your insurance company as soon as possible to report the accident after it occurs.

 Establishing fault and limiting your or your loved one’s liability after an accident is important, which means collecting evidence to support your claim is crucial.
 The insurance adjuster will investigate the accident and determine liability, so having thorough documentation is essential.
 Your car accident attorney can help you or your friend navigate this process with ease and confidence.